spotify/helios/docs/user_manual.md

     helios create --http-check http:health -p http=8080 -r foo/http=http

 #### TCP
-This health check is successful if it able to connect to the specified port.
+This health check succeeds if it is able to connect to the specified port.
 You must specify the **name** of the port as set in the `--port` argument.
 Each request will timeout after 500ms.

     helios create --tcp-check hm -p hm=4229 -r foo/hm=hm